crisfervil/NodExpenses/README.md

 NodExpenses
 ===========

-Application for expenses tracking, created using Node.js, Express, MongoDB, Durandal and Knockout
+Application for expenses tracking, created using Node.js, Express, MongoDB, Durandal, Knockout and Bootstrap

 Install Instructions (for windows environments)